Paper Prototype 1

 some element of randomness that will be present in the final game, you do not need

 The paper prototyping will happen over two class days.
-On Tuesday, September 9th, we will test the prototypes in class.
+On the first day, we will test the prototypes in class.
 Groups will take turns between testing their prototypes and playing other groups' prototypes.
-You will then revise your prototype and consider a different design question during an additional day of testing on Thursday, September 11th.
+You will then revise this prototype, as well as create a completely different prototype, for the second day of testing.

 Demonstration of Emergent Behavior